 in contrast, the discussions of polymer chemistry, which were interspersed throughout the book in the first edition, have been collected to form Chapter 26 in this edition

-In addition to a detailed, 2-color Student Solutions Manual, students may also purchase accompanying customized online homework, using the most advanced online system available to provide automatic homework grading, tutorial instruction, diagnostic feedback, and to help students with molecule drawing, chemical equations, 2D and 3D atom selection, simulations, diagram labeling, and interactive spectra.
+Students may also purchase accompanying customized online homework, using the most advanced online system available to provide automatic homework grading, tutorial instruction, diagnostic feedback, and to help students with molecule drawing, chemical equations, 2D and 3D atom selection, simulations, diagram labeling, and interactive spectra.

 About the Author